BlakeMScurr/obsidian-notes/Study/Programming/Rust/Book.md

 Or to catch developer errors where there are logical issues that the compiler can't catch, i.e., parsing a hardcoded IP address.
 Or to stop your code proceeding in a bad state.
 <!--SR:2022-08-29,4,250-->

+# Generics, Traits, and Lifetimes

+What are generics?
+?
+Abstract stand-ins for concrete types or other properties.

+What do traits do, broadly, as opposed to generics?
+?
+Define behaviour in a generic way.
+Generics let different concrete types use the same behaviour.